 The Selection

-If you’re looking for a wide variety of bird seed and experts to help guide your purchase…Target isn’t the place for you.
+So, if you’re looking for a wide variety of bird seed and experts to help guide your purchase…Target isn’t the place for you.
 However, if you’re looking for bird seed in a pinch, or you’re a beginner looking to get something quick and easy during your regular Target run, there are several bird seeds I’d recommend, and others you should avoid.

 Target Bird Seed I’d Recommend